smudgelang/smudge/docs/tutorial/tutorial.rst

    Allocated memory for event at 0x7fb211c02730.
    Blinky blinky
    Freeing memory for event at 0x0
-   Welcome to the other side of the turnstyle, Nikola.
+   Welcome to the other side of the turnstile, Nikola.
    Freeing memory for event at 0x7fb211c02730

 Note that all events are passed to the same ``SMUDGE_free``